DecRodgers/ODBC-Entry/README.md

 Written circa-2014 (before doing a CS degree) while doing an Software support role to make life easier with installations.

+Settings are retirved from the accompanying .ini file.
+It takes into account OS Architecture, duplicate entries and overwriting existing ones.
+You can also set whether it is a User or System DSN.

 Written in SciTE-Lite Version 3.5.4

 Compiled in au2exe tool (to add Icon)